 What is the General Data Protection Regulation (GDPR)

-The GDPR is a product of the European Union’s audacious data protection reform.
-The strict privacy standards were put into effect on May 25, 2018.
+The GDPR is a product of the European Union’s (EU) audacious data protection reform.
+The strict privacy standards were put into effect on May 25, 2018, to protect the rights of individuals.
 This cybersecurity framework aims to protect the personal data of all people in the European Union.

 In the analog era that birthed the convention, the boundaries between public and private life were bold and easily identified.
 Today, they’re ambiguous and blurred.
 Without a clear and enforced standard like the GDPR, customers can never be confident that their private data, and therefore their private life, is being respected.